Nicholas II: Tsesarevich

 In October 1890 Nicholas, his younger brother George, and their cousin Prince George of Greece, set out on a world tour on the cruiser Pamiat Azova, although Grand Duke George fell ill in Bombay and was sent home partway through the trip.
 Nicholas visited Egypt, India, Singapore, and Siam (Thailand), receiving honors as a distinguished guest in each country.
-During his trip through Japan, Nicholas had a large dragon tattooed on his right forearm by Japanese tattoo artist Hori Chiyo.
-The tattoo process is said to have lasted seven hours.
-Nicholas's cousin George V of the United Kingdom had received a dragon tattoo from Hori in Yokohama years before.
+During his trip through Japan, Nicholas had a large dragon tattooed on his right forearm by tattoo artist Hori Chiyo.
+Nicholas' cousin George V of the UK had received a dragon tattoo from Hori in Yokohama years before.
 It was during his visit to Otsu, that Tsuda Sanzō, one of his escorting policemen, swung at the Tsarevich's face with a sabre, an event known as the Ōtsu incident.
-Nicholas was left with a 9 centimeter long scar on the right of his forehead, but his wound was not life-threatening.
+Nicholas was left with a 9 centimeter long scar on the right of his forehead, but it was not life-threatening.
 The incident cut his trip short.

-Returning overland to St. Petersburg, he was present at the ceremonies in Vladivostok commemorating the beginning of work on the Trans-Siberian Railway.
-In 1893, Nicholas traveled to London on behalf of his parents to be present at the wedding of his cousin the Duke of York to Princess Mary of Teck.
+Returning overland to St Petersburg, he was present at the ceremonies in Vladivostok commemorating the beginning of work on the Trans-Siberian Railway.
+In 1893, Nicholas traveled to London on behalf of his parents for the wedding of his cousin the Duke of York to Princess Mary of Teck.
 Queen Victoria was struck by the physical resemblance between the two cousins, and their appearances confused some at the wedding.
-During this time, Nicholas had an affair with St. Petersburg ballerina Mathilde Kschessinska.

-After returning to Saint Petersburg, Nicholas continued his relationship with Mathilde Kschessinska in spite of his father's disapproval.
-However, the love of Nicholas's life proved to be not Mathilde but instead the young German Princess Alix of Hessen-Darmstadt, the younger sister of Grand Duchess Elisabeth Feodorovna, the wife of Nicholas's uncle Sergei Alexandrovich.
-Nicholas had already decided to marry Alix in 1899.
-The marriage was supported by Nicholas' uncle Sergei and his wife Elisabeth.
-In 1894 Nicholas openly told Mathilde of his love to his second cousin Alix and that he wished Alix would marry him.
-The relationship between the tsesarevich and the prima ballerina assoluta ended, and in 1921 Mathilde married Nicholas's cousin, Grand Duke Andrei Vladimirovich of Russia in Paris.
+Nicholas had an affair with St. Petersburg ballerina Mathilde Kschessinska.
+After returning to St Petersburg, Nicholas continued his relationship with Kschessinska in spite of his father's disapproval.
+However, Nicholas had already decided to marry Alix in 1899, and the marriage was supported by Sergei and Elisabeth.
+In 1894 Nicholas told Mathilde that he wished for Alix to marry him.
+The relationship between tsesarevich and ballerina ended, and in 1921 Mathilde married Nicholas's cousin, Grand Duke Andrei Vladimirovich of Russia.